ericwq/s6/README.md

 # alpine container with s6-rc or openrc support

 This is an alpine container which suppport [s6](https://skarnet.org/software/s6/) or [openrc](https://github.com/OpenRC/openrc) as init system.
 The container need [utmps](https://git.skarnet.org/cgi-bin/cgit.cgi/utmps/about/) service and  [ssh](https://www.openssh.com/) service.
 The sshd service is used to support remote login.
-The utmps serviceis is used to support `last` and `who` command.
+The utmps services is used to support `last` and `who` command.

 I came cross s6 because `utmps` need a process supervisor. `utmps` is required because default alpine doesn't support [utmpx.h API](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/utmpx.h.html).
 I tried `s6` first, after several days study, it turns out to be that [s6-rc](https://skarnet.org/software/s6-rc/index.html) and [s6-overlay](https://github.com/just-containers/s6-overlay) is what I need for container.
 With the help from [utmps document](https://git.skarnet.org/cgi-bin/cgit.cgi/utmps/tree/examples/s6-rc), I built a `s6-rc` container for `utmps`.
-Eventually, s6-rc container has all the required package, except the utmps init script.
-That means the container cant't support `last` and `who` command, even if the container has all the necessary service.
+Eventually, s6-rc container has all the required packages, except the utmps init script.
+That means the container cant't support `last` and `who` command, even if the container has all the necessary services.

 `openrc` is the next effort.
 Got a clue from this [post](https://gitlab.alpinelinux.org/alpine/aports/-/issues/13659).
 Then a [dockerfile](https://github.com/dockage/alpine/blob/main/3.17/Dockerfile) in github.com help me to build the `openrc` container.
 This time the container can support `last` and `who` command.

-Compare s6-rc container and openrc container, `utmps-openrc` package is the key to provide init script for openrc service.
-Maybe I can find the solution for the s6-rc container.
+Compare s6-rc container and openrc container, `utmps-openrc` package is the key to provide init script for openrc container.
+Maybe you can find the solution from the `utmps-openrc` package.
 The following is the content of `utmps-openrc`:

 <details><summary>utmps-openrc package</summary><p>